KrisD2004/ReadMe/301/class01/README.md

 React is a library that follows a component-based approach to UI development, where the UI is divided into reusable components.
 In some cases, these components need to communicate with each other by passing data.
 To achieve this, React uses "props" or properties, which are a way to pass data from a parent component to a child component.

 **Prop** is a keyword in react which means properties and is being used for passing data from one component to another.
+Props flows from top to bottom(Parent to Child).

 ## Questions